jerji/resume/data.md

   bullets: |
     - Core member of the Skiddies-as-a-Service NorthSec team, focusing on reverse-engineering and embedded challenges at world's largest capture-the-flag hacking competition.
     - Top Placements: 3rd (of 80) in 2021, 4th (of 80) in 2022, 4th (of 78) in 2020.
+    - Became the first of only two teams (out of 80+) to solve the 2025 NorthSec Meta track, a multi-stage challenge demanding a wide range of security expertise.
 -
   name: REcon
   bullets: |